kuzzleio/kuzzle/doc/2/guides/getting-started/2-storing-and-accessing-data/index.md

 ### Prepare the database

-First, we are gonna create an index with Kourou: `kourou index:create nyc-open-data`
+First, we are going to create an index with Kourou: `kourou index:create nyc-open-data`

 ::: info
 This will use the [index:create](/core/2/api/controllers/index/create) API action.
 :::

-Then, we are gonna create a collection inside this index.
+Then, we are going to create a collection inside this index.
 We will provide the following basic mappings:

 ```js
 {